 Bishop Ferdie is the director of Victory in Metro Manila.
 He oversees the leadership and growth of our church as a member of the Bishops’ Council of Victory.

-He was an eighteen-year-old student in Adamson University when he heard the gospel and decided to follow Jesus.
+He was an eighteen-year-old student at Adamson University when he heard the gospel and decided to follow Jesus.
 At a young age, he also helped people share their testimony and preach the good news to others.

 He and his wife Judy have two children, Elle and Philip, and have been married for over twenty-five years.
 His wife serves in the church by making disciples and empowering leaders, especially women.
 His daughter, Elle, is now a full-time campus missionary who reaches out to students in Katipunan.